JorjaFox/website/_posts-old-blog/2011-07-29-first-look-season-12.md

 From TV Guide we get this exclusive first look:
 <p style="text-align: center;"><a href="https://jorjafox.net/gallery/tv/csi/pub/s12/stills/1201-promo.jpg"><img class="size-full wp-image-3566 aligncenter" title="marg-ted-jorja" src="//static.jorjafox.net/wordpress/2011/07/marg-ted-jorja.jpg" alt="" width="299" height="206" /></a>

 <blockquote>Ted Danson's on the case with Marg Helgenberger (left) and Jorja Fox as the three filmed at the Golden Nugget Casino in Las Vegas on July 25.
-Danson joins the CBS series, currently filming its 12th season, playing the new head of the graveyard shift at the crime lab. <em>CSI</em> premieres on its new night, Wednesday, September 21, at 10pm.</blockquote>
+Danson joins the CBS series, currently filming its 12th season, playing the new head of the graveyard shift at the crime lab. _CSI_ premieres on its new night, Wednesday, September 21, at 10pm.</blockquote>
 Credit: <a href="http://www.tvguide.com/News/Ted-Danson-CSI-1035847.aspx">TVGuide.com</a>

 For an even bigger and better pic, check it out here: <a href="https://jorjafox.net/gallery/tv/csi/pub/s12/stills/1201-promo.jpg">12x01 promo shot</a>